ShevinuM/Sheldon/README.md

 Sheldon, the AI-powered chatbot, is here to help you craft an exceptional portfolio.
 From generating customized resumes to answering queries, Sheldon brings his unique personality to assist you in creating a stellar portfolio that stands out.
 Get expert guidance and witty insights from Sheldon for a remarkable portfolio-building experience!

 # Skills
-- Frameworks - NLTK, PyTorch, Flask
+- Frameworks - Flask
-- Languages  - JavaScript, Python, HTML5, CSS3
+- Languages  - JavaScript, Python, HTML, CSS
+- Developer Tools - VS Code, pip

 ## Installation
 Follow the steps below to set up and run the project: